nataliemarleny/framernext.tech/README.md

   </p>

 <p>
-This Next.js static site is a technical showcase of the Framer API Examples implemented within a production React Application environment.
+This Next.js static site is a technical showcase of the Framer X API Examples implemented within a production React Application environment.
 Each thumbnail links to a CodeSandbox which hosts the <a href="https://www.framer.com/api/examples">Framer API example</a> built within <a href="https://nextjs.org">Next.js</a>.
 </p>

-<p>Each Framer API example links to the documentation and original Framer Codesandbox to compare and contrast.</p>
+<p>Each Framer X API example links to the documentation and original Framer Codesandbox to compare and contrast.</p>

-<p>🖤 This site is deployed using ZEIT Now 2.0 <a href="">0config deployments</a> 🖤</p>
+<p>🖤 This site is deployed using ZEIT Now 2.0 <a href="https://zeit.co/blog/zero-config">0config deployments</a> 🖤</p>

 <p>💙 For styling and components, this site is a fork of <a href="https://primer.style">primer.style</a>, which has been created and maintained by GitHub’s <a href="https://primer.style/team">Design Systems team</a> 💙</p>